 - Reserve Officer Program

 - Warrant Unit

-Candidates for Police Officer jobs in Jonesboro must meet minimum employment requirements before they can begin Police Officer training in Jonesboro.
-In particular, all candidates must be at least 21 years old; they must possess a high school diploma or GED; they must have no felony convictions; and they must be able to pass agility tests, a written test, a drug screen, a psychological examination, and an extensive background investigation.
+Candidates for police officer jobs in Jonesboro must be at least 21 years old, have a high school diploma or GED, and have no felony convictions.
+Recruits must also pass a set of agility tests, a written test, a drug screen, a psychological examination, and an extensive background investigation.

 County Sheriff’s Departments in Arkansas